bahmutov/todomvc-angular/slides/04-reset-state/PITCHME.md

 ## Questions

 - how to reset the database?
+  - the REST api is running at port 3000
   - **tip** we are using [json-server-reset](https://github.com/bahmutov/json-server-reset#readme) middleware
   - try to reset it from command line